 When: January 5-8, 2020

 Cost: Free and open to the public

-Workshop website: The 6th International Workshop on Angiostrongylus and Angiostrongyliasis
+Registration & more info at workshop website: The 6th International Workshop on Angiostrongylus and Angiostrongyliasis

 Malama O Puna is teaming up with the County of Hawai’i (Council contingency funds from Districts 2, 5, 6, 7, and 9, plus Research & Development grant), UH-Hilo College of Pharmacy, the Hilo Chinese community, and others.
 Learn about rat lungworm and the latest research so you can help educate others, and protect your family and neighbors.

 MOP President Rene Siracusa with exhibit and educational materials promoting the upcoming 6th International Rat Lungworm Conference in January.
 MOP is acting as the fiscal channel for the event, as many of the grants and donations require a nonprofit for the charitable

 On behalf of the organizing committee, chaired by Dr. Susan Jarvi, Malama O Puna is pleased to announce that many of the world’s leading experts will be presenting their research at the upcoming 6th International Workshop on Angiostrongylus and Angiostrongyliasis (Rat Lungworm Disease) at the Hilo Hawaiian Hotel on January 5-8, 2020.

 Over 230 people from nine countries have registered for the workshop, which will address prevention, detection, diagnosis, and treatment of the disease, as well as its ecology, epidemiology, and education.
 For Hawai‘i, the Workshop offers a rare opportunity for our clinicians, veterinarians, farmers, government agencies, educators and others to hear first-hand from these pre-eminent researchers, which will help address rat lungworm issues here in Hawai‘i.